rotundasoftware/cartero/README.md

 		// may supply this property to give this directory a unique "namespace".
 For
 		// example, if your Asset Library is composed of Bower's "components" directory
 		// and your own "assetLibrary" directory, you might give the "components" directory
-		// the "Bower" namespace.
+		// the "components" namespace.
 Bundles in that directory would then be referenced by
-		// pre-pending `Bower/` to their name.
+		// pre-pending `components/` to their name.
-		namespace : "App"
+		namespace : "app"

+		// (default: /^_.*/) Files contained in directories with names matching this regular
+		// expression will be treated as part of the parent directory.
+This feature
+		// enables you to use directories within a bundle for organizational purposes,
+		// when otherwise they would be considered their own bundles. directoriesToFlatten : /^_.*/,

+		// (default: true) When true, parent bundles are automatically added as a
+		// dependency to their children.
+For example, the `dialogs/editPersonDialog`
+		// bundle would automatically depend on the `Dialogs` bundle, with no need
+		// to explicitly declare the dependency.
+		childrenDependOnParents : true,
 	},

 	// (required) An object that specifies your views directory and related options.